truonggau/sol-staking-program/README.md

 *Fund*: $3,500 for Milestones 1

 At the current state, there are many available staking programs on the Solana network.
-However, none of them allows developers to create pool staking with arbitrary SPL-token simply and securely.
-In this project, we propose the SPL Staking Program, an open-source program supporting all SPL-token.
+However, none of them allows developers to create pool staking with arbitrary SPL-token simply and securely without any fee or token requirements.
+In this project, we propose the SPL Staking Program, an open-source program supporting all SPL-token which client can easily use or update completely for free.
 The main novel features of our program are:
   - Provide multi renting mode which adapt realistic requirements from many project.
   - Provide SDK and CLI for smooth integration of the program.
   - Minimize cost to operate staking pool and provides comprehensive documentation for developer to deploy and upgrade the program.